You’re sitting in your 1:1 with Heather reviewing the same missed metrics you talked about last week. And the week before that.

 A real-time dashboard gives you intel to course-correct quickly if agents are missing key metrics.
 It offers up a 30-foot overview of what happens on the floor of your contact center.
 And, it delivers a daily progress-check for your team.
 So, they don’t have to wait for a 1:1 or team meeting to know how you’re working together to accomplish business goals and squash customer complaints.

-Want to build picture-perfect dashboards like these?
+Want to build picture-perfect dashboards and call center wallboards like these?
 Learn how with Sharpen Insights.